Companion Dog Group

 The Russkiy Toy was recognized by the United Kennel Club in 2008.

-A small, elegant, lively dog with long legs, fine bone and lean muscles, the Russkiy Toy comes in two coats, long haired and smooth coated.
+A small, elegant, lively, well-proportioned dog with long legs, fine bone, and lean muscles, the Russkiy Toy comes in two coat variations, long-haired and smooth-coated.
+Sexual dimorphism is only slightly defined.

 Disqualifications: Viciousness or extreme shyness.